How to Remove Paint from a Wood Floor? (Different Paint Types)

 7. Clean the floor with warm soapy water and let it dry.

-Removing Spray Paint From Wooden Flooring
+How To Remove Spray Paint From Wooden Floors?

 Here is a guide on how to do this: